patrickdini/lastminutefinal/replit.md

 Preferred communication style: Simple, everyday language.
 Brand identity: Villa Tokay luxury villa brand with sophisticated color palette and elegant typography.
 Villa Tokay Brand Voice: "The Knowing Guide" - comfortable luxury, quietly confident, genuinely warm, thoughtfully evocative.
+Time Zone: Always use Bali time (Central Indonesia Time, WITA, UTC+8) for all time references and operations.
+Users are located in Bali and this is the operational time zone for Villa Tokay.

 ## System Architecture